-Through our range of pooled funds, segregated mandates, investment partnerships and joint ventures, investors have unrivalled access to compelling investment solutions in global real estate and real estate finance.
+Through our range of pooled funds, segregated mandates, and joint ventures, investors have unrivalled access to compelling investment solutions in global real estate and real estate finance.
 We offer senior and mezzanine debt across the UK and continental Europe, either on a standalone or combined basis, making us one of the few asset managers to offer a directly originated, ‘one-stop’ solution for borrowers.

 Strategic corporate development